SHALEM-2024/MLOPS_project-on-traffic-data/README.md

 ## 🚀 Project Overview

-The goal of this project is to predict traffic delays using real-time data fetched from the TomTom API.
+The goal of this project is to predict traffic delays using real-time data fetched from the TomTom API (Google maps API is paid, that's why TomTom).
 The system handles the complete lifecycle of machine learning:
 1.  **Ingestion:** Fetches traffic data every 5 minutes.
 2.  **ETL:** Cleans and labels raw data daily.
 3.  **Training:** Retrains a Logistic Regression model daily on new data.